 i.
 Dry clean.

-Silk threads may not be color fast, and washing in cold water may result in your project being ruined by
+Silk threads may not be color fast, and washing your stitched piece in cold water may result in your project

 TO USE EMBELLISHMENTS: (glass treasures, buttons, or other decorative attachments)

 Embellishments can increase the appeal of your stitchery.

 a.
 Place the attachment in position so that it ‘looks right’.
 Dots on the pattern are often used as guides for

 the placement of the glass treasures, but only you know what looks right to you.
 Use the picture